aokassamali/Evals-and-LLM-as-Judge/README.md

 ## Key Findings

-**Frontier vs. local model gap is massive.** GPT-5.2 achieves 78% accuracy on SciFact claim verification; the best local model (Qwen3 8B) hits 69%.
-Smaller local models cluster around 45-48%.

-**Inter-model agreement is poor.** Fleiss' kappa across all 5 models is 0.16 (slight agreement).
+- **Inter-model agreement is poor.** Fleiss' kappa across all 5 models is 0.16 (slight agreement).
 Even the best-performing pair (GPT-5.2 ↔ Qwen3) only reaches κ = 0.47.

-**171 of 198 claims (86%) produce disagreement** across the model set.
-This isn't random noise—models systematically disagree on hedged language, causal claims, and NEI boundaries.

-**Local models over-predict SUPPORTS.** Gemma3 and Llama3.1 label 70-80% of claims as SUPPORTS; the ground truth is 37%.
-They struggle to identify refuting or insufficient evidence.

-**Evidence citation is unreliable.** Local models frequently cite all available sentences ("shotgun" pattern) or cite nothing.
-Only GPT-5.2 shows calibrated evidence selection.
+- **Model quality matters more than size.** Qwen3 8B (69%) substantially outperforms other similar-sized local models (45-48%).-
+- **Evidence quality correlates with model capability.** GPT-5.2 shows calibrated citation, Qwen3 shows moderate shotgunning (10%), and smaller models cite excessively (20-25%).
+- **Same-sized models are not interchangeable.** Among 8B models, accuracy ranges from 45% (Llama3.1) to 69% (Qwen3) - a 24-point spread that's comparable to the 9-point gap between Qwen3 and frontier GPT-5.2.
+Model selection matters more than parameter count.

 ## Results